learn-javascript-courses/checkin/README.md

 Create a repository and implement your own Checkin app.
 Feel free to recruit other people and work in groups (ideally up to 7 people).

+## Things to Keep in Mind

+* Don't export any classes.
+If you need to instantiate anything, use a factory function.
+* Use **pure functions** wherever you can.
+A pure function does not mutate anything outside itself.
+A pure function does not produce side effects.
+Given the same inputs, a pure function will always return the same output.
+* Notice how much of the program state can be represented as lists of things:
+  - A list of users
+  - A list of teams
+  - A list of checkins.

 ## What's a Scrum Checkin?

 In agile development, we strive to implement the minimum effective amount of process to enable [high velocity development](https://medium.com/javascript-scene/how-to-build-a-high-velocity-development-team-4b2360d34021).